bahman7891/Amazon_Review_Classification/README.md

 There are two ipython notebooks for each product. one analyzes the bag of bi-grams and the other analyzes bag of words.

 The notebooks should be self explanatory and run smoothly.
-Each notebook contains processor class which processes the data and the rest are modeling.
+Each notebook contains processor class which processes the data and the rest are modeling.The data are in this ![here] (http://www.cs.jhu.edu/~mdredze/datasets/sentiment/) (the file is called processed_stars).

 The vocabulary of the train data after stop words removed is over 15600 (ref. the Vocab notebook).